pyeve/eve/docs/config.rst

 Configuration
 =============
 Generally Eve configuration is best done with configuration files.
 The configuration files themselves are actual Python files.
+However, Eve will give precedence to dictionary-based settings first, then it will try to locate a file passed in :envvar:`EVE_SETTINGS` environmental variable (if set) and finally it will try to locate `settings.py` or a file with filename passed to `settings` flag in constructor.

-Configuration with Files
+Configuration With Files
 ------------------------
-On startup, Eve will look for a `settings.py` file in the application folder.
-You can choose an alternative filename/path.
-Just pass it as an argument when you instantiate the application.
+On startup, if `settings` flag is omitted in constructor, Eve will try to locate file named `settings.py`, first in the application folder and then in one of the application's subfolders.
+You can choose an alternative filename/path, just pass it as an argument when you instantiate the application.
+If the file path is relative, Eve will try to locate it recursively in one of the folders in your `sys.path`, therefore you have to be sure that your application root is appended to it.
+This is useful, for example, in testing environments, when settings file is not necessarily located in the root of your application.

 .. code-block:: python